"...an inspired and brilliantly constructive improviser...a technically superb musician and gifted composer". The Herald

 A second album NEW FOCUS ON SONG was released on the Whirlwind label in August 2016, cementing Stevenson's reputation as a highly skilled pianist and composer, capable of moving freely between jazz and classical idioms.
 NEW FOCUS continue to perform regularly in duo, quartet and nonet formats, their highly melodic, genre defying music sufficiently accessible to attract new audiences beyond jazz, as borne out by recent sell out shows at Ronnie Scott's in London supporting the popular jazz/funk group The James Taylor Quartet and in January 2018 at The Glasgow Royal Concert Halls supporting the legendary Afro Cuban All Stars of Buena Vista Social Club fame.

 Tipped as 'One To Watch' by BBC Introducing, Georgia Cécile is an accomplished vocalist and songwriter whose 'stock' is firmly on the rise.
-Also from a jazz and classical background and having performed and co-written songs with Stevenson for a number of years, the pair are now achieving a level of song writing maturity that allows them to fulfil their goal of producing honest, sophisticated pop songs that are accessible to the wider marketplace.
-When not performing live, they are in the studio where Stevenson is arranging and co-producing the music for Georgia's debut release with pop producer/engineer Stuart McCredie (The Fratellis/Codeine Velvet Club/Maeve O'Boyle).
+Also from a jazz and classical background and having performed and co-written songs with Stevenson for a number of years, the pair are now achieving a level of song writing maturity that allows them to fulfil their goal of producing honest, sophisticated songs that are accessible to the wider marketplace.
+In live performances in clubs and festivals throughout the UK (recently the 606 Club in London and the Cheltenham Jazz Festival), fresh arrangements of jazz standards sit comfortably alongside their own material.
+In the studio, Stevenson is arranging and co-producing the music for Georgia's debut release with producer/engineer Stuart McCredie (The Fratellis/Codeine Velvet Club/Maeve O'Boyle).

 euan stevenson: composer

-A commission to write a choral suite for The Firelands Symphony Chorale in Ohio, USA (due for premier in May 2019) led Stevenson to embark upon arranging several of his classical compositions for choir.
+A commission to write two movements of a choral suite for The Firelands Symphony Chorale in Ohio, USA (due for premier in May 2019) led Stevenson to embark upon arranging several of his classical compositions for choir.
+Dollar Academy Chamber Choir have commissioned Euan to write a Missa Brevis (Kyrie, Gloria and Agnus Dei) in celebration of the school's Bicentenary year and will premier the work at St Giles Cathedral, Edinburgh in March 2019.
 He is also midway through a project recording his classical/soundtrack pieces for piano trio with internationally renowned flautist Katherine Bryan and RSNO cellist Betsy Taylor.